mvnaol2026/Gravity-Does-Not-Exist/Aol_Physics_Full_Book_EN.md

 We firmly remember our axiom: material carriers are incompatible within a single volume; the space would be occupied.
 If the Higgs field were a real viscous medium, the other 268 independent empty fields of the Standard Model would not be able to pass through it without hindrance.
 But they do pass through, because they are emptiness.

 Official physics lacks a physical Driver or mechanism for this deceleration.
 In the Lagrangian, this trick is described by the so-called Yukawa interaction — physicists simply multiplied the value of the quark field variable by the number 246 of the Higgs field and artificially labeled the result of this multiplication with the word "mass."
 The mechanical process of a medium's viscous resistance has been substituted by a common mathematical operation on paper.
 The particle "slows down" and acquires inertia not because it physically rubs against something, but because multiplication by 246 alters the coefficient in its wave equation.
 Science has passed off a numerical coefficient as a tangible cosmic thickness.

-Furthermore, the mechanics of this "phase transition" itself completely ignores the laws of spatial geometry.
-In a real three-dimensional Universe, any cooling of fields is bound to occur exclusively in the form of a spherical wave front filling the volume.
-The spheres of the Higgs field alteration should have expanded from billions of random detonation points.
-Any sane physicist knows: when billions of expanding spheres of cooling collide with one another, the fabric of the cosmos would inevitably be scarred by colossal seams and fractures — topological defects.
-The Universe would have turned into cracked, fractured ice.
-Yet, astronomers have not detected a single such seam in the cosmos.

 **3. Mass as an Illusion: 99% of Weight Completely Without the Higgs**